swiss-ai/multimodal-data/01-dataset-download/openstreetmap/README.md

 - [Osmium Tool](https://osmcode.org/osmium-tool/)
 - [uv](https://github.com/astral-sh/uv)
     - Or other Python environment management tool
+    - Dependencies can be installed via `pip install -r requirements.txt`
-- SLURM workload manager for job scheduling
+- (Optional) SLURM workload manager for job scheduling
 - Sufficient disk space for OSM data and tiles
     - For reference, the planet file is over 80GB, and processed data can require several TBs.

+---

 ## Usage